missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 | ![</>](./assets/redesigning-an-ad-blocker-menu/icon-button-code-tag.png)                                                                                         | Click to disable JavaScript on this site                                                           | Clicking this button will permanently disables JavaScript on the site.                                                                                                                                   |

 ## Identifying the problems

+### User feedback
+Although I did not perform formal user testing, I did receive user feedback through informal online discussions.
+Here I have grouped the feedback into themes.

+#### Things that users find useful
+- I like seeing the number of requests blocked on the page because I know that the ad blocker has prevented something from loading.
+It lets me know that the ad blocker is working, and I know that it may be the cause of my problem if the page is not working properly.
+- I can use the tooltip to figure out what the buttons do.
+- I use the power button to turn off ad blocking for the page.
+I think I've used the settings button to change my settings.

+#### Things that users don't find useful
+- I don't know why it would be useful to see the number of requests blocked since I've installed the browser extension.
+- I don't know why it would be useful to see the percentage of requests blocked for either the page or since install.
+- I don't find the number of domains connected useful.
+Maybe someone else would find it useful.
+- I don't remember ever using this menu.

+#### Things that users don't understand
+- Several icons could be replaced with more suitable ones.
+- The power button looks like a logo.
+- I don't know what any of the buttons on this menu do.
+- I don't know what the percentage means.

+#### Users familiar with the menu are resistent to it changing
+- I don't need or want the icons to change because I use them through muscle memory.
+- Tens of millions of users, including myself, are familiar with the menu.
+It is better to keep the menu the same so that existing users don't get confused.

 ### Iconography
 Many of the icons are unclear